nonblocking/mashroom/packages/plugin-packages/mashroom-security/README.md

 ### Security Service

-Adding and checking a resource permission (e.g. for a Page) works like this:
+Adding and checking a resource permission (e.g., for a Page) works like this:

 ```ts
 import type {MashroomSecurityService} from '@mashroom/mashroom-security/type-definitions';